Airport Central railway station: Description

+The station was designed by Weston Williamson and GHD Woodhead.
+In June 2023, the station won the Award for Public Architecture at the Australian Institute of Architects's WA Architect Awards.

 The station takes its name from the Airport Central precinct, which encompasses the area around T1 and T2.
 Rather than be located directly next to T1, the station is placed centrally within the precinct so that it is as close as possible to any future terminals.
-Under the Perth Airport master plan, terminals three and four near Redcliffe station will be replaced by new terminals in the Airport Central precinct.
+Under the Perth Airport master plan, terminals three and four (T3 and T4) near Redcliffe station will be replaced by new terminals in the Airport Central precinct.
 The master plan states that new terminals will be connected to the station via an extension of the Skybridge or by a new underground walkway.
 A proposed hotel next to the station may also be connected to the Skybridge.
+As of 2024, T3 and T4 are planned to be replaced by new terminals at Airport Central from 2031.

 Public art

 The design of the roof is based on the contours of aircraft.
 There is a two-part artwork along the northern and southern interior walls of the station by Anne Neil and John Walley entitled Journeys.
 The artwork along the northern wall consists of multi-coloured petal-shaped objects designed to evoke birds and flight.
 On the southern wall are 50 glass panels with an artwork designed to "describe the Noongar connection to the river and estuary waters, and the journeys traditionally taken in accordance with the six seasons."
 Within the Skybridge, audio plays reflecting upon the significance of the Swan River and the Whadjuk country to the Noongar people.
 The audio consists of a narrative voiceover by a traditional custodian, animal sounds, and an original musical score.
 The audio changes throughout the day, mimicking the journey along the Swan River.
 There is also artwork along the Skybridge walls and travellators designed by Jade Dolman and Crispian Warrell of Nani Creative.